The Open Electives (2021-22)—Semester V

 Application of biological principles in innovative engineering practices (9 Hours)

-Introduction, basics of Mechanics of Solids.
+Introduction, basics of Mechanic solids.
 Shear force diagram and bending moment diagram for statically determinate beams, Stresses due to bending, stresses due to shearing force.
 Slope and deflection of beams.
 Torsion, solid and hollow circular shafts, power transmitted by shafts.
-Variation of stress at a point, Bi-axial state of stress and strain.
+Variation of stress at a point, Bi-axial state of stress, and strain.
 Stability of columns, Slenderness ratio, failure by buckling, Euler’s formula, Rankine’s empirical formula.

 Computer Science and Engineering